ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 Similar to minting NFT - the OSD coin worthOfProject is burned for burning NFT.

 > It is similar to burning fuel for reaching back to source from the destination.
-Although you are at same point the work was done.
+Although you are at same point but the work was done.

 ### Sell priority